zhd007/HiddenMediator/README.md

 # HiddenMediator

-Scripts for conducting the simulations under the eight settings and plotting the results.
+Contains the HiddenMediator R package and simulation scripts.